Harry Maguire: Manchester United captain on Jadon Sancho, winning trophies and taking a knee

 Maguire: We must improve again

-United finished 33 points behind champions Liverpool in Maguire's first full season at the club.
+United finished 33 points behind 2020 Premier League winners Liverpool in Maguire's first full season at the club.

-Fast forward one year and Solskjaer's side had closed the gap on first-place Manchester City to 12 points - progress, but still not where they want to be.
+Fast forward one year and Solskjaer's side had closed the gap on current champions Manchester City to 12 points - progress, but still not where they want to be.

 "I think this season is going to be more competitive than ever," Maguire said.
 "We've strengthened and the other clubs around us have strengthened as well.
 There's a lot of great teams in this league.